thekalinga/thekalinga.in/_posts/2019-11-24-why-fascist-nrc-should-be-opposed/2019-11-24-why-fascist-nrc-should-be-opposed.md

 Hundreds died [needless death](https://www.forbes.com/sites/timworstall/2016/12/08/indias-demonetisation-kills-100-people-apparently-this-is-not-an-important-number/) standing in queues when the terror of Demonetization 1.0 was unleashed.
 Many committed [suicide in Assam](https://www.ndtv.com/india-news/man-declared-foreigner-dies-in-assam-family-refuses-to-accept-body-2116629) because of NRC.

-Why should our citizens pay the ultimate price because of the fantasises of Modern Tughlaq who is holding PM seat?
+Do our citizens pay the ultimate price for the fascistic fantasises of Modern Tughlaq who is holding PM seat?

 ## 6. Ploy to distract from every other important issue